Facts about the Trail

 What is the Trans Canada Trail?

-Initiated in 1992 as a project to celebrate Canada’s 125th year, the Trans Canada Trail is one of the world's longest networks of multi-use recreational trails, comprised of land and water routes across urban, rural and wilderness landscapes.
+Initiated in 1992 as a project to celebrate Canada’s 125th year, the Trans Canada Trail is the world's longest networks of multi-use recreational trails, comprised of land and water routes across urban, rural and wilderness landscapes.
 Once fully connected, it will stretch nearly 24,000 kilometres from the Atlantic to the Pacific to the Arctic oceans, through every province and territory, linking Canadians in nearly 1,000 communities.

 The Trans Canada Trail is made up of nearly 500 individual trails, each with unique and varied features.
 This contributes to the diversity and grandeur of Canada’s national Trail.
 For day trips or multi-day adventures, the Trail offers countless opportunities to explore and discover.

 How much of the Trail has been connected?